Women's National Basketball Association: The "Three to See" (2013–2019)

-The much-publicized 2013 WNBA draft produced Baylor University star Brittney Griner, Delaware's Elena Delle Donne, and Notre Dame All American Skylar Diggins as the top three picks.
-The draft was the first to be televised in primetime on ESPN.
-Griner, Delle Donne, and Diggins were thus labeled "The Three To See."
-The retirement of legends Katie Smith, Tina Thompson, Ticha Penicheiro, and Sheryl Swoopes coupled with the arrival of highly touted rookies and new rule changes effectively marked the end of an era for the WNBA and the ushering of another.
+Top three picks of the 2013 WNBA draft, labeled "The Three To See".

-On the court, the Minnesota Lynx won their second title in three years, defeating the Atlanta Dream in the 2013 Finals and becoming the first team to sweep the playoff series since the Seattle Storm.
+The much-publicized 2013 WNBA draft produced Baylor Bears center Brittney Griner, Delaware Fightin' Blue Hens forward Elena Delle Donne, and Notre Dame Fighting Irish guard Skylar Diggins as the top three picks.
+It was the first WNBA draft televised in prime time on ESPN after the league extended its TV deal with the network through 2022.
+Griner, Delle Donne, and Diggins were thus labeled "The Three To See".

-The promotion of Griner, Delle Donne, and Diggins helped boost television ratings for the league by 28 percent, and half of the teams ended the season profitable.
-The improved health of the league was on display after the season, when the Los Angeles Sparks' ownership group folded; it took the league only a few weeks to line up Guggenheim Partners to purchase the team, and the franchise also garnered interest from the ownership of the Golden State Warriors.
+The retirement of legends Ticha Penicheiro, Katie Smith, Sheryl Swoopes, and Tina Thompson coupled with the arrival of highly touted rookies and new rule changes effectively marked the end of an era for the WNBA and the ushering of another.
+The promotion of "The Three To See" helped boost TV ratings for the league by 28%, and half of the teams ended the 2013 season profitable.
+The improved health of the league was on display after the season; when the Los Angeles Sparks' ownership group folded, it took the league only a few weeks to line up Guggenheim Partners to purchase the team, and the franchise also garnered interest from the ownership of the Golden State Warriors.
+On the court, the Minnesota Lynx won their second title in three years, sweeping the Atlanta Dream in the 2013 Finals.

-Two more franchise relocations happened in the following years, as the Tulsa Shock moved in 2016 to the Dallas–Fort Worth region in Texas and were renamed the Dallas Wings, and in 2018 the San Antonio Stars went to Nevada, becoming the Las Vegas Aces.
+This narrative was reinforced by the 2014 Finals, which featured a matchup between the Phoenix Mercury (led by Griner and Diana Taurasi) and the Chicago Sky (led by Delle Donne and Sylvia Fowles) and became the most-watched series since 2003.
+The Mercury swept the first-time finalist Sky to cap a dominant season.
+They went 29–5 in the regular season, the best winning percentage since the 2001 Sparks.